jonbayl/webami/README.md

 # webami
 A whoami for the internet.
-Easily retrieve your public IP address from the command-line.
+Easily retrieve your public IP address from the command-line. webami utilises [Ipify](https://www.ipify.org/) to retrieve your public IP address and return it within the command-line.

 # Installation
 webami is very easy to install: